sunep-workshops/UPDATE2021-dataviz/README.md

 # Data Driven AudioVisuals
 ## Description
 In October 2019 I was diagnosedwith *Acute Lymphatic Leukemia (B-ALL)*.

-It resulted in a more than 2 year long treatment with daily chemotherapy most of the time.
-Throughout this period lots of test have been taken currently 655 tests, mainly blood tests.
+This resulted in a more than 2 year long treatment with daily chemotherapy most of the time.
+Determinede to not let all this litteral suffering have not creative outcome, I needed to find a way to use this for something good so it was not all suffering and nausea.
+I am now cured, but more test are being taken at lower frequency for some years to come in order to monitor me.

-In Denmark everyone have access to all your own data collected when using the health care system, soon the idea of using this data to drive the narrative of an AV-installation/film was born.
+In Denmark everyone have access to all their own data collected in the health care system.
+While seeing these data, it not take long for an idea of using this data to drive the narrative of an AV-installation/film to arrive and manifest itself.

-In this workshop we will explore the possibilities in using data do create dynamic audiovisuals. we will use either the blood data or other data that the participants find interesting.
+In this workshop we will explore the possibilities of using data do create dynamic audiovisuals.
+We will use either the blood data or other data that the participants find interesting.

 The work will be based on [vvvv-beta](https://vvvv.org/).
 Prior experience with vvvv will be nice but is not necessary.
 ## What will you learn?
 - How to use data from various data sources to create visuals and sound
 ## Requirements
 - Windows PC
+    - the good student will have installed the latest [vvvv beta](https://vvvv.org/downloads), including the addonpack.
+    - you will also need the [DX11 pack](https://vvvv.org/contribution/directx11-nodes) and the [Vaudio pack](https://vvvv.org/contribution/vvvv.audio-pack-alpha)
 - 3 button mouse (recommended)
 - headphones if you want to work with sound
 - If you have some data you would like to explore, bring it to the workshop.